MorphDiv/TeDDi_sample/Reports/ttr/get_word_ttr.md

 For the languages that contain the same writing systems within their genre folders, getting the counts is straightforward.
-However, because the 100LC corpus is so large, we can’t (yet) simply create the word TTR in one pass, e.g.:
+However, because the TeDDi corpus is so large, we can’t (yet) simply create the word TTR in one pass, e.g.:

     # Merge the corpus IDs into the lines dataframe, so that we can apply tokenization on each corpus / genre